+Some of the symptoms of a site infection are: • Cloudy drainage • Redness • Fever of 101 degrees F (38.3 degrees C) or higher • Increase in pain

+Call your doctor if the patient develops any of these symptoms.

+You can help prevent infection by:

+- Always cleaning your hands before and after caring for the wound(s) - Not letting anyone else touch the wound(s)

+Preventing Infection

-- Make sure to call the doctor right away if the patient has any of these symptoms of a site infection: - Redness - Increase in pain - Cloudy drainage - Fever of 101 degrees F (38.3 degrees C) or higher - You can help prevent infection by: - Always cleaning your hands before and after caring for the wound(s) - Not letting anyone else touch the wound(s) - Staying away from anyone who is not feeling well.
-This includes close family. - Visitors should clean their hands with soap and water or an alcohol-based hand gel before and after visiting.
+• Staying away from anyone • Visitors should clean their who is not feeling well. hands with soap and water This includes close family. or an alcohol-based hand gel before and after visiting.

-Staying safe after procedures and surgeries
+Staying Safe After Procedures and Surgeries

 It is not unusual to feel sleepy and/or unsteady after getting anesthesia.

 To prevent injuries:

-- If the patient is a young child: - We highly recommend that one adult ride in the backseat with the child while a second adult drives home. - Use a car seat or a booster seat before and after the procedure or surgery, as age appropriate. - Watch and help your child after the procedure or surgery. - Do not allow your child to operate a motorized vehicle or ride a bike for 24 hours.
-This time may be longer depending on the doctor's orders. - Quiet, indoor activities are best. - If the patient is a teen or an adult: - Arrange for someone to be with you for the rest of the day. - Do not sign important documents for 24 hours. - Do not operate a motorized vehicle or a ride a bike for 24 hours.
+If the patient is a young child:

+- We highly recommend that one adult ride in the backseat with the child while a second adult drives home. - Use a car seat or a booster seat before and after the procedure or surgery, as age appropriate. - Watch and help your child after the procedure or surgery. - Do not allow your child to operate a motorized vehicle or ride a bike for 24 hours.
+This time may be longer depending on the doctor's orders. - Quiet, indoor activities are best.

+If the patient is a teen or an adult:

+- Arrange for someone to be with you for the rest of the day. - Do not sign important documents for 24 hours. - Do not operate a motorized vehicle or ride a bike for 24 hours.
 This time may be longer depending on the doctor's orders. - Quiet, indoor activities are best.